ben-ng/finite-automata/Readme.md

 Notes:

 You can perform operations on two fragments even if their states collide.
-Collisions will be resolved by appending the '\`' character up to three times, after which the suffix will be of the form '\`n' where n is the number of collisions that happened.
+Collisions will be resolved by appending the '\`' character.

 ## Fragment.concat()